kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART2.md

 echo "ceph-deploy:P@ssw0rd"|chpasswd
 ```

-And give the account proper sudo permissions
+And give the account proper sudo permissions:

 ```bash
 echo "ceph-deploy ALL = (ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/ceph-deploy
 sudo chmod 0440 /etc/sudoers.d/ceph-deploy
 ```

-In the ceph-deploy (172.16.11.62) node, we proceed to enter to the ceph-deploy account and the ceph-cluster dir:
+In the ceph-deploy node (172.16.11.62), we proceed to enter to the ceph-deploy account and the ceph-cluster dir:

 ```bash
 su - ceph-deploy